Finding a Top Financial Advisor Firm in Lehi, Utah

-To find the top financial advisors in Lehi, Utah, we first identified all firms registered with the SEC in the state.
-Next, we filtered out firms that don't offer financial planning services; those that don't serve primarily individual clients; and those that have disclosures on their record.
+To find the top financial advisors in Lehi, we first identified all firms registered with the SEC in the city.
+Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 Drive Wealth Advisers

 Drive Wealth Advisers leads off our list of the top firms in Lehi.
 Drive Wealth employs a team of financial advisors that mainly provides services like portfolio management, financial planning and consulting.
 The firm's client base is primarily made up of non-high-net-worth and high-net-worth individuals.
 It also works with pension and profit-sharing plans, charities and businesses.

 Drive Wealth does not impose a minimum account balance.
 That means that technically, anyone can become a client of this firm.

 Drive Wealth is a fee-based firm, as some of its advisors are also registered insurance representatives who may receive commissions for selling insurance products to clients.
 This is a potential conflict of interest.
 However, Drive Wealth is still a fiduciary, legally binding it to act in clients' best interests at all times.

 Drive Wealth Advisers was founded in 2015.
 The firm is fully owned by Crabb Financial, LLC, which is in turn owned by chief compliance officer (CCO) Lowell C. Crabb.
 Crabb is also a certified financial planner (CFP), and the firm also employs a certified public accountant (CPA), two chartered financial analysts (CFAs), one accredited investment fiduciary (AIF), one certified investment management analyst (CIMA), one qualified plan financial consultant (QPFC) and another CFP.